Board of Directors

 Francis Anthony Franco, RICP®

-Francis is a Registered Investment Advisor and Wealth Advisor with Eagle Strategies, LLC, a New York Life Company and owns Franco Financial Strategies, LLC, a brokerage company that offer different financial and insurance services.
+Francis Anthony Franco is a Registered Investment Advisor and Wealth Advisor with Eagle Strategies, LLC, a New York Life Company and owns Franco Financial Strategies, LLC, a brokerage company that offer different financial and insurance services.
 He earned his designation in Retirement Income Certified Planning at The American College of Financial Services.
 In his early career, Francis earned his Bachelor’s Degree at De LaSalle-College of St. Benilde in Manila and Ateneo University.
-Francis has been serving the FCS Board of directors since July 2018 and is seen as the retirement expert to our titos and titas in the Filipino Community.
-Helping Filipino-American centered businesses has always been a passion of his and he is an advocate for the LGBTQ Community.

 Gemma Mechure

 Gemma Mechure had been volunteering at the community for a few years now.
-Gemma is honored to be part of the Board and making the volunteering official.
+Gemma is honored to be part of the Board and make the volunteering official.
 She is a graduate of Bachelor of Science in Architecture from the University of Santo Tomas and had been working as a Medical Planner in Seattle for more than 20 years.
 She has work experience not only in the US but also in the Philippines, Singapore, South Korea and Hong Kong.

-Gemma’s husband, June is a Principal/Electrical Engineer in Bellevue, WA , her daughter Miko is a graduate of PhD in Psychology and works in UCLA Medical Center and her son Josef who has a degree in Sociology/Computer works in Microsoft.
 Gemma had co-founded a Charity Foundation with her family and currently serves as its CEO.
 This Foundation helps support students in the Philippines to help them achieve academic success and excellence.
 Aside from being an Architect, mother, wife, Foundation CEO and FCS Board member, Gemma is also a part time cake designer and baker and donates 100% of the profit from her cake ventures to charity.

 Juancito “Chito” Supena

-Chito is a successful entrepreneur.
-He is a licensed General Contractor in Washington State through his company CSB General Contractor LLC.
-He is also licensed-insured-bonded to work on engineering construction under CSB Telecom Services.
-Before immigrating to the US, he was with AT&T (Phils.) as Logistics Procurement Director in the Philippines, and as International Field Telecom Engineer in the Kingdom of Saudi Arabia.
+Before immigrating to the US, Chito was with AT&T (Phils.) as Logistics Procurement Director in the Philippines, and as International Field Telecom Engineer in the Kingdom of Saudi Arabia.
 He eventually worked as Switching Wireless Engineer at Saudi Telecom, Singapore Telecom, Bangkok Telecom, Nigeria Econet Wireless, and Shenzhen China.
 Chito graduated with degree in Electronics and Communications Engineer from Asian Institute of Technology.

 Prior to joining the FCS Board of Directors, Chito was President of Bicol Association of Washington and was a Board of Director of Filipino American Society of Architect and Engineers.
-He is currently the Regional Vice President – Pacific Region of Bicol National Association of America, an organization that provides medical mission, Operation Smile, support during calamities, and assistance to an orphanage (Sagrada de Familia) in the Bicol region of the Philippines.
-Chito is the Team Lead for Our Lady of Peñafrancia annual devotion event at Saint Edward’s Church.
+He was the Regional Vice President – Pacific Region of Bicol National Association of America, an organization that provides medical mission, Operation Smile, support during calamities, and assistance to an orphanage (Sagrada de Familia) in the Bicol region of the Philippines.
+Chito was the Team Lead for Our Lady of Peñafrancia annual devotion event at Saint Edward’s Church.

 Our Programs